Reporting

 03 · Override + audit log

-You can override any number — and the override leaves a trail.
+You can override any number, and the override leaves a trail.

-Sometimes a count needs a manual adjustment — a record was logged in the wrong year, an inspection happened but never got entered, a duplicate slipped through.
+Sometimes a count needs a manual adjustment.
+A record was logged in the wrong year, an inspection happened but never got entered, a duplicate slipped through.
 Every override creates a one-line audit-log entry with the user, timestamp, original value, new value, and the reason.
 State-agency reviewers see exactly what was changed and why.

-04 · Honest scope
+04 · Scope

 What you'll see